-In our previous article Popular Hair Loss Treatments, Their Benefits, and Downsides, we discussed different hair loss treatment options, including their advantages and disadvantages.
+In our previous article The Ultimate Guide to Hair Loss Treatment, we discussed different hair loss treatment options, including their advantages and disadvantages.
 Based on this earlier article, we highlighted hair transplant as one of the treatments that help achieve a fuller and natural-looking head of hair.
 In the current article, we will put follicular unit excision (FUE) and follicular unit transplantation (FUT) side by side in a clear and detailed FUE vs FUT comparison to determine which is the best option for those who opt for a hair transplant.

 What is FUT Hair Transplant?

 FUT is a type of hair transplant where a surgeon removes a strip of the scalp and microscopically dissects this tissue into 1-3 hair grafts.
 Then, the surgeon makes incisions on the scalp and transplants the grafts on the bald area before dressing the surgical site in a bandage or gauze for a few days.

 Usually, people undergoing a FUT hair transplant do not need to shave their hair on the donor region.
 In fact, long hair can come in handy in covering the area of the scalp where the surgeon made a strip to harvest hair grafts.
 Otherwise, the strip will be visible as a scar.

 FUE is a type of hair transplant where a surgeon extracts individual follicular units from the donor area.
 The next step involves preparing the follicles for their eventual transplantation to the bald part of the head.

 Usually, the surgeon makes tiny incisions on the bald scalp region and inserts the newly harvested follicles.
 Then, the surgeon covers the surgical site with either a bandage or gauze.
 One should remove this hair transplant dressing after 2-3 days.